 ERRA is extending its 2-day Power System Basics for Non-Engineers Training Course with content on Natural Gas.

-With adding 2 days on the natural gas component we are walking through participants from production to distribution, presenting the 3 main segments (upstream, midstream and downstream) introducing key engineering concepts, standards of measurements and other relevant topics.
+With adding an additional day on the natural gas component we are walking through participants from production to distribution, presenting the 3 main segments (upstream, midstream and downstream) introducing key engineering concepts, standards of measurements and other relevant topics.

 There are a number of educational programs out there covering both the electricity and natural gas sectors but they are predominantly focused on policy or market design aspects.
 ERRA’s unique 'basics' courses focus on the technical, physical and engineering aspects, which are important to be understood in order for them to be regulated especially for non-engineers.